-It is home to 20,693 people as of 2019, and has steadily been growing the past decade.
+It is home to 20,399 people as of 2020 and has steadily been growing over the past few decades.
 With an elevation of 5,675 feet, it sits perfectly at the base of the Front Range for you to start your adventures.

 It was founded as Golden City in 1859 during the Pike’s Peak Gold Rush.
 It became a hub for miners and settlers in the area.
 Today, the town still has a lot of western mountain charm and is a homebase for day-trippers on the Front Range.

 Fans of railroads and trains should explore the Colorado Railroad Museum.
 Famous western “Buffalo Bill” had a rich history in Golden, and there’s a museum dedicated to him.
 Lariat Loop is a beautiful scenic byway that takes you from town up and past Buffalo Bill’s grave and Lookout Mountain.

 Clear Creek Whitewater Park – In the summer this is the place to cool down in the Denver Metro.
 Buy a reliable tube online, or rent one locally if just visiting, and enjoy the manmade whitewater features built into Clear Creek.
 It’s accessible from downtown Golden via 10th Ave.

 Coors Brewery Tour – World’s largest single-site brewery is open year-round for tours in downtown Golden.
 The Coors Banquet beer got its name from banquets that Adolph Coors would hold for miners when they came into town for supplies.
 The beer at the party was always Coors, thus it became known as banquet beer.